frankie-g1/Big-Data-Final-Project/README.md

 # Big-Data-Final-Project
 Twitter VS Bitcoin.

-With a Bitcoin's recent volatility in price, let's take an analysis of whether there's a correlation in semantics of tweets about Bitcoin against the price of Bitcoin.
+With Bitcoin's recent volatility in price, let's take an analysis of whether there's a correlation in the semantic analysis of tweets about Bitcoin against the value of Bitcoin.

 After lining up our graphs, positive correlation is found if we delay the tweets by a day or so.